Le-Tuan-Binh/java/readMe.md

-This is a repository use for learning java by your self.
+## Let's Begin

+This repository serves as a dedicated space for self-learning Java, providing an immersive environment to enhance your programming skills independently.
+It's a comprehensive resource carefully curated to facilitate your journey in mastering Java programming.

 An knowledge in this and some of code is get from [Codecademy](https://www.codecademy.com/) and from [28Tech](https://28tech.com.vn/).

 All resource is making by [Le Tuan Binh](https://www.facebook.com/binh.letuan.92?mibextid=LQQJ4d)